 “I have really benefited from Northwest Recovery Centers, not only because the workbooks really make me think about my past behaviors and mindsets and the problems these have caused, but also the dynamic of the group is extremely supportive and helpful in facing the past problems and behaviors and encouraging positive changes in everyone’s lives”

-“Over the past six months that I’ve been in the MRT program at Northwest Recovery Centers, I have noticed an immensely positive change in my behavior.
-MRT took me step by step, showing me how to be honest with others and most importantly myself.
+“Over the past six months that I’ve been in the treatment programs at Northwest Recovery Centers, I have noticed an immensely positive change in my behavior.
+The treatment programs took me step by step, showing me how to be honest with others and most importantly myself.
 The counselors do a great job of leading the class and helping people when they really need it.
 I would always come in early to discuss issues I had with the step work and their door was always open.
 I’ve learned how to care about myself and I’ve gained tools to help me become a better person, the person I’ve always wanted to be.
 This program has taught me how to be sober and happy, even if I’ve messed up.
-We are all human and we make mistakes MRT has shown me how to move forward and for that I am thankful.”
+We are all human and we make mistakes the treatment programs has shown me how to move forward and for that I am thankful.”